On a generalized Brauer group in mixed characteristic cases, II: The Gersten-type conjecture for the mod e tale motivic cohomology

 for $s\geq n+2$ by the spectral sequence

 If $s=n+2$, the equation (\ref{Vmpi}) follows from (\ref{pl}) and (\ref{Vji}).
 If $s> n+2$, the equation (\ref{Vmpi}) follows from (\ref{Vps}) and (\ref{Vji}).
 Hence the statement holds for $r=1$.

 By the induction on $r$, the statement follows from the snake lemma.
-This completes the proof. \end{proof} \begin{prop}\upshape Let the notations $R$, $A$, $\pi$ be same as above.
-Suppose that $\mu_{p}\subset R$.
+This completes the proof. \end{proof} \begin{prop}\upshape Let the notations $R$, $A$, $\pi$ be the same as above.
+Suppose that $R$ contains $p$-th roots of unity.
 Then we have an exact sequence